dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, January 8, 2015 (synched with main repository commit [ae0e6bc](https://github.com/accord-net/framework/commit/ae0e6bc86408530f4a9660297a45d1ee98cbc9ce)):
+Results, March 15, 2015 (synched with main repository commit [c4ee453](https://github.com/cureos/accord/commit/c4ee453c3ef9020208ffcb17699084e42726899d)):

 * Accord.Tests.Audio, 12 unit tests (*WaveFileAudioSourceTest* excluded), all passed
-* Accord.Tests.IO, 42 unit tests, 2 failed
+* Accord.Tests.IO, 44 unit tests, 2 failed
-* Accord.Tests.Math, 498 unit tests, all passed
+* Accord.Tests.Math, 500 unit tests, all passed
-* Accord.Tests.Statistics, 1087 tests (*Controls* related tests excluded), all passed
+* Accord.Tests.Statistics, 1124 tests (*Controls* related tests excluded), 7 failed
-* Accord.Tests.MachineLearning, 150 tests (*RansacLineTest* excluded), 4 failed
+* Accord.Tests.MachineLearning, 153 tests (*RansacLineTest* excluded), 4 failed
-* Accord.Tests.Neuro, 20 tests, all passed
+* Accord.Tests.Neuro, 22 tests, 1 failed

 2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.